 As a rapidly growing brand, ASC could not compromise on capacity demands, scalability, or connectivity.
 They had no room for less-than-perfect security protection for their partners and end-customers.
 Therefore, ASC required a sophisticated, robust B2B eCommerce platform that would support dozens of ERPs and complex eCommerce workflows demanded by their retailers.

+ASC wasted no time in choosing between single tenancy and multi tenancy architecture.
 Only a single-tenant environment could support ASC’s order management and headless platform, positioning them for continued growth in their industry.

 Making the Right Decision for Your Business

+Multi tenant vs single tenant environments both have unique properties that make them great for a range of applications.
 Now that you know the pros and cons of single-tenant and multi-tenant systems, which one is right for your business?

 Multi-tenant architecture is quickly evolving, and for many small-scale B2C eCommerce businesses, it’s a great starting point.
 However, forward-thinking developers, growing B2C, and B2B eCommerce brands should give serious consideration to a single-tenant environment.
 When it comes to scalability, security, and added control, there’s just no other equal.